-- ☑ City loan application ☑ Copy of drivers license for each applicant ☑ Three (3) years income taxes with W-2's from borrower(s) and all household members that file income taxes ☑ Three (3) months current income pay stubs (all household members) ☑ Bank statements for all accounts (all household members) Checking account(s): provide the last 6 months of statements - Savings account(s): provide current statement (1 month) - All other bank accounts (money market, CD, IRA, etc.): provide current statement (1 month)
+- ☑ City loan application ☑ Copy of drivers license for each applicant ☑ Three (3) years income taxes with W-2's from borrower(s) and all household members that file income taxes ☑ Three (3) months current income pay stubs (all household members) ☑ Bank statements for all accounts (all household members) Checking account(s): provide the last 6 months of statements

+All other bank accounts (money market, CD, IRA, etc.): provide current statement (1 month)

 - ☑ Purchase Agreement / Sales Contract - Purchase Agreement must contain the following information: "The sales contract will be contingent on the family and property meeting City HOME/CDBG guidelines and receiving HOME/CDBG loan approval."
 The Purchase Agreement will not be accepted without this clause. - Purchase Agreement must be valid at all times.
 If there are additions or amendments to the Purchase Agreement, please provide the City with an updated copy. - ☑ Disclosure to Seller with Voluntary, Arm's Length Purchase Offer (borrower/seller/agents) - The Disclosure to Seller with Voluntary, Arm's Length Purchase Offer must be signed by the buyer, seller and agents for each, and included in the Purchase Agreement.
-If the Disclosure is not given and signed by the seller at the time or the purchase offer, then the Disclosure must be attached as a rider to the Purchase Agreement. - ☑ Homebuyer Education Certificate of Completion - The buyer must complete an online homebuyer education course and provide a certificate of completion.
-Course must be HUD-approved and contain the HUD logo.
-A list of approved websites will be provided.
+If the Disclosure is not given and signed by the seller at the time or the purchase offer, then the Disclosure must be attached as a rider to the Purchase Agreement. - ☑ Homebuyer Education Certificate of Completion - This is a one-day class that is offered on Saturdays.
+Please contact one of the following locations to sign up for a course: